JAForbes/sum-type/readme.md

 #### T.Recursive

-A type constructor that allows you to refer to it's own type.
+A type constructor that allows a type to refer to itself.

 ```js
 const List =